Andrew J Green, writer

 After reading The Continuum Concept (see above), it became very apparent to me that we absolutely must radically change our parenting practices, if we are to have any hope of producing a new generation of people who can start to turn our mad consumer-and-junk-food society around.

 It also meant that there was an exciting period to come for us, when we could put these ideas into practice for ourselves.
-With our twins now 22 and recently graduated from University, we can look back on those early years with unalloyed pleasure – I just wish sometimes that someone had reminded me to savour every single moment, because the years would fly by so quickly.
+With our twins now 24, having succesfully graduated from University, we can look back on those early years with unalloyed pleasure – I just wish sometimes that someone had reminded me to savour every single moment, because the years would fly by so quickly.

 Babies are born in a very immature developmental state.
 Their needs are essentially the same as they were in the hunting and gathering stage of our existence.
 It is almost as if we became civilised and they have not!
 They need very little other than responsive parents who are there to answer their needs day and night.